Skip to Main Content

 Search tips:

 • Try to identify which organizations, departments or groups do work or research related to your topic.
 Search for documents and websites from those specific agencies.
-For example, First Nations organizations, provincial governments, federal government departments, environmental groups and energy industry organizations are all writing about pipelines.
+For example, First Nations organizations, provincial governments, federal government departments, environmental groups and energy industry associations are all writing about pipelines.

 • Sometimes searching for sites with URLs ending in .ca, .org, or .edu is helpful in identifying websites associated with good quality, research-based educational, professional, or expert information (but this is not 100% foolproof so be careful and evaluate every site you find).